-- ImgOnly

-- VidOnly

-- ImgMeta

-- VidMeta

 - <SYS> is the SysID or system ID.
 No underscores are allowed in the system ID.
 It should begin with 'p-' for the one and only primary system (i.e., your single best system) or with 'c-' for any contrastive systems.
 It should then be followed by an identifier for the system (only alpha numerical characters allowed, no spaces).
-For example, this string could be "pbaseline" or "c-contrast".
+For example, this string could be "p-baseline" or "c-contrast".
 This field is intended to differentiate between runs for the same evaluation condition.
-Therefore, a different SysID should be used for runs where any changes were made to a system.

-<VERSION> should be an integer starting at 1, with values greater than 1 indicating multiple runs of the same experiment/system.
+Therefore, a different SysID should be used for runs where any changes were made to a system. - <VERSION> should be an integer starting at 1, with values greater than 1 indicating multiple runs of the same experiment/system. - [OPTIONAL] is any additional strings that may be desired, e.g. to differentiate between tasks.
+This will not be used by NIST and is not required.
+If left blank, the underscore after <VERSION> should be omitted.

-As an example, if the team is NIST submitting for the dry run of NC17 on the splice task under the image and metadata condition using the third version of the primary baseline, the EXPID would be: NIST_NC17_DRYRUN17_Splice_ImgMeta_p-baseline_3
+As an example, if the team is submitting on the splice task using the third version of the primary baseline, the SubID could be: